 - NOTE: It’s important to select the appropriate language for the site collection because once it’s set, it cannot be changed.
 After creating a site collection, verify the locale and regional settings are accurate.
 (For example, a site created for Chinese will have its locale set to China.)

 - In the Template Selection section, under Select a template, choose the Team site template as per requirement.

 - In the Time Zone box, select as per the requirement.

 - In the Administrator box, type the username of your site collection administrator.

 - In the Storage Quota box, type the number of gigabytes (GB).
 Minimum would be 1 GB and maximum would be 25600 GB (25 TB).

 - In the Server Resource Quota box, use 300 resource quota default and the reason behind accepting the default is that if you are creating a site collection with team site template and if you are not going to use any sandbox custom solution.
 The custom solution requires high server resource quota.
 If the site collection is highly customized, then require high server resource quota.

 Read my previous article on Disable or Hide Sync Button at SharePoint Online Site and Document Libraries Level.

-I hope this article helps you guys to create a site collection in SharePoint online from SharePoint Online admin center.
-Also, it will help to create SharePoint site collections in bulk using PowerShell in SharePoint online.
+I hope this article helps you guys to create a site collection in SharePoint Online from the SharePoint Online admin center.
+Also, it will help to create SharePoint site collections in bulk using PowerShell in SharePoint Online.